AlexCue987/reveal.js/kotest.md

 ---

 Kotest is modern, flexible, and very powerful.
 When used properly, it can make our life much easier.
+But sometimes we need to design away the need to use complex tools.

 <img src="many-tools.png" height="50%" width="50%"/>